menvuthy/Vuthy/_posts/2020-12-14-assess-flood-damage.md

     alt: "dm-clm-map.png"
     title: "Figure 13: Map of damaged paddy area under the impact of climate change"
 ---
+{% include iposter caption="Overview of iPoster on the website of AGU Fall Meeting Conference" %}

 ## Introduction
 Rice crops are mainly categorized into early, medium and late variety, and they are differently damaged by flood depending on its growth characteristic, productivity, and value.
 {: style="text-align: justify;"}